Alert Message Please update your browser.

 DMPs offer consumers a way to help navigate their debt.
 They are usually offered by credit counseling or nonprofit companies that will help you with your financial situation.
 They come with negotiations about monthly payments, waiving fees and getting you a lower interest rate.
 Ideally, with a DMP, you'll be able to repay your debt in about 5 years, but plans and goals can always change depending on your situation.

 Keep in mind the DMPs are usually offered for unsecured accounts, such as those without collateral (like unsecured credit card accounts).
-You may need to close these accounts in order to set up your repayment plan, which could temporarily hurt your credit score.
+You may need to close these accounts in order to set up your repayment plan.

 As you can see, there are pros and cons to DMPs—you may be able to repay your accounts which could help you avoid further damage to your credit score.
 On the other hand, you may face other fees or have to close credit card accounts as part of your action plan.